Infernal Affairs III: Ten months after Chan's death

-Senior Inspector Lau Kin-Ming, Hon's ex-spy in the Hong Kong Police Force, has been demoted to administrative duty pending an investigation into the deaths of Chan and Inspector B. He falsely claims that B shot Chan in the head while holding him hostage, and that he killed B in retaliation.
+Senior Inspector Lau Kin-Ming, Hon's ex-mole in the Hong Kong Police Force, has been demoted to administrative duty pending an investigation into the deaths of Chan and Inspector Big-B, who unknown to rest of the police force is also a mole sent by Hon.
+He falsely claims that Big-B shot Chan in the head while holding him hostage, and that he killed Big-B in retaliation.
 After months of investigation, Lau is reinstated back to Internal Affairs, where he struggles to conceal his criminal past and protect his true identity.
-Lau later learns that Hon had previously planted five other spies in the police force, one of whom might be a fellow Security Division Inspector, Yeung.
+Lau later learns that Hon had previously planted five other moles in the police force, one of whom might be a fellow Security Division Inspector, Yeung.
 A battle of wits develops between Lau and Yeung, as each of them tries to discover the other's secret.

 Meanwhile, Lau suffers from an identity collapse as he loses track of reality, wrestling with guilt over Chan's death and grappling with his impending divorce from his wife, Mary.
 His psychological trauma deteriorates to the point where he begins to see himself as Chan.
 As "Chan", Lau makes it a personal mission to apprehend Yeung, whom he sees as his former self.
 After witnessing an incident where Lau suffers a hallucination, Lee conducts a hypnosis on him and finds out that he was Hon's spy.
 Lau realises his folly and knocks Lee unconscious before escaping.

 Lau steals tapes from Yeung's office safe, using spy cameras to determine the code.
 He thinks he hears recordings of Yeung relating information to Hon, and leads his Internal Affairs team to the Security Division to arrest Yeung just as Shen arrives.
-Lau plays a tape recording, which is actually a conversation between him and Hon.
+Lau plays one of the tape recordings, which is actually a conversation between him and Hon.
 When Lau's second-in-command tries to arrest him instead, Lau panics and draws his gun, killing Yeung.
 He is immediately shot by Shen and attempts suicide by shooting himself in the neck.
 During a search of Lau's office, a tape is found in his safe and played.
 It is a recording of the song sung by Tsai Chin, given to him by Hon's wife.